 - Other sources of safe altitude information include emergency safe and Minimum Sector Altitude (MSA) information from approach charts and altitudes published on terminal or arrival charts.

-Emergency altitudes must be corrected for:
+Emergency altitudes must be

 - Altimeter Temperature Error Correction.
 If the temperature is less than that of the International Standard Atmosphere (ISA), altitude corrections must be made to ensure sufficient terrain clearance.